Yousef-8/Knowledge-Tracker/readme.md

 - View past topics and activity progress
 - Fetched resources are stored
 - User can add more resources to existing topics
+-

 ### **Automatic Resource Fetching**
 When a user adds a topic, just with a click:
 - YouTube API provides related videos
 - DuckDuckGo provides related links
 - Wikipedia search about that resource is provided

+###  **Authentication**
+- Registeration and login
+- Secure hashing with bcrypt
+- Session-based authentication with cookies
+- Google OAuth2 login and registration

 ### **Dashboard**
 - Shows recent topics and their coreesponding study logs